 Add a tablespoon of baking soda to the pot, then blanch the beans for 2-5 minutes (depending on their size).
 Fish them out as their skins pop so they don't absorb the soapy taste of the soda, and drop them into the ice water.
-When tender - taste one! - remove any remaining skin-on beans from the boiling water to the ice water.
+When tender,—taste one!—remove any remaining skin-on beans from the pot to the ice water.
 Peel by gently squeezing the thick end of the bean, if necessary nicking the thin end with your thumbnail.

-Toss them into salads, pasta or risotto, or use them make the Crushed Favas below.
+Toss the beans into salads, pasta or risotto, or use them make Crushed Favas:

 Crushed Favas with Mint & Lemon